svetar21/multicloud-cx/content/030-Designer application development/10-CreateDesignerApp.md

 ![Environments](/images/file_1604107212047_gecEnvironments.jpg)

->You need as a bare minimum to add one block named [Route Call] (under [Routing] in the palette)
-6. Click on the [Route Call] block and drag/drop it inside the [Assisted Service] section.
+>You need as a bare minimum to add one block named [Route Call] (under [Routing] in the palette) 6.Click on the [Route Call] block and drag/drop it inside the [Assisted Service] section.
 ![Environments](/images/file_1604107212047_gecEnvironments.jpg)

 ### Assisted Service